vedamdevdocker/appservice/app/Runbooks/Installation Scripts/Start/README_Windows.txt

 	2. Read configurations from the git.ini file.
 	3. Clone the required repositories (AppService and WebClient).
 	4. Set up the required directory structure.
-	5. Copy installation manuals and relevant configuration files.
+	5. Copy installation scripts and relevant configuration files.

 	Ensure that the git.ini file is properly configured before running the script.